How to Acquire Local Search Citations to Improve Your Business SEO

 Map & Navigation Citations

 Google Maps, Waze, Apple Maps, and Where To? are just a few of these navigation citations.
 These platforms are used daily for directions.
+Google Maps citations (and navigation citations in general) are extremely important because potential customers rely on that data to contact and locate your physical business.
+Incorrect information can make it impossible to find you – and you’ll lose out on the money they may have spent.

 Social Networking Citations